Wrap Up – Better Safety for Bicycle Helmets

 Secondly, I also purchased a Smith for road and CX.
 It’s a lightweight and the Koroyd has not bothered me with ventilation.
 For me, the added safety of the Koroyd is nice, and it’s a great helmet.

-As a side note, all the Smith helmets available at the location of purchase had MIPS.
-I bought it anyway, and now, after months of use, the MIPS layer does not function.
-It appears that sweat has glued it in place so it is non-functional — which is good for me since I don’t believe it had value anyway.
+As a side note, all the Smith bicycle helmets available at the location of purchase had MIPS.
+I bought it anyway, and now, after a few months of use, the MIPS layer does not function.
+It appears that sweat has glued it in place and it is non-functional — which is good for me since I don’t believe it had value anyway.
 So much for all the advertising claims.
+On the other hand, the 6D Helmet still has the rotational protection that MIPS promised — no compromise even after more than a year of sweating in it.